allebb/conductor/README.md

 When CrowdSec is installed, ``conductor ban list`` also shows a summary count of local CrowdSec IP bans at the bottom.
 It does not print all global/community CrowdSec decisions.

-The ``conductor unban {ip_address}`` command checks Fail2Ban first.
-If the IP address is not currently banned by Fail2Ban, Conductor will also remove matching local CrowdSec IP bans.
-Global/community CrowdSec decisions are left alone.
+You can however also manually remove a local Crowdsec decision (auto-ban) by using the ``conductor unban {ipaddress}`` command, this will first attempt to remove the IP address from the Fail2Ban manual bans but if not found, will then fall back and attempt to remove it from Crowdsec's local (ban) decission.
+Global/community bans will remain in-place however!

 #### ```conductor destroy {app name}```